JamesCC/VMXProxyPy/readme.md

 ### Installing as a linux service

-The VMXProxy.initrc file is used, in conjunction with `screen` to create a service which will run (in the background) at bootup.
+An initrc file is used, in conjunction with `screen` to create a service which will run (in the background) at bootup.

-If you wish to install the script as a service, you must first edit the VMXProxy.initrc file to pass the correct parameters to the VMXProxy python script.
+If you wish to install the script as a service, you may need to edit the gen_initrc.pl file to pass the correct parameters to the VMXProxy python script.  initrc.pl creates the initrc file used to kick off the VMXProxy script at bootup.
+If you are happy with network port 10000 and you only have one USB serial port adapter then you should be go to go without altering it, otherwise look for lines starting "##0#" (line starting "##1#" are if you wish to install the simulator to run at startup).

-    nano VMXProxy.initrc
+    nano gen_initrc.pl

-Look for the "Starting VMXProxy" line and uncomment if you want the simulations and adjust any port numbers.
-Make sure you serial port is attached (if using a USB to serial port adapter).
-If you are under any doubt as to what it might be instantiated as (/dev/ttyUSB0 is not unusual), disconnect it, reconnect it and type... `dmesg`.
-In the last dozen or so lines it will indicate the dev name for the USB Serial Port connection.

-Now install the service...
+To install the service (proxy)...

     sudo apt-get install screen
-    sudo make install                           # install service
+    sudo make install_proxy                     # install service
     sudo /etc/init.d/VMXProxyStartup start      # start service

-You can query the state of the service...
+(replace install_proxy with install_sim if you want the simulator to start at boot instead) You can query the state of the service...

-    sudo /etc/init.d/VMXProxyStartup status
+    sudo make install_status

 And attach to the listed screen sessions for purposes of debugging...